robotpy/robotpy-cscore/docs/objects.rst

       Set the stream resolution for clients that don't specify it.

+      It is not necessary to set this if it is the same as the source resolution.

+      Setting this different than the source resolution will result in increased CPU usage, particularly for MJPEG source cameras, as it will decompress, resize, and recompress the image, instead of using the camera's MJPEG image directly.

       :param width:  width, 0 for unspecified
       :param height: height, 0 for unspecified